-- (1) When a bill receives more than one (1) reference, it shall be considered by each committee separately in the order in which the references are made.
-However, if any committee to which the bill is referred makes an unfavorable report on said bill, that report shall be filed with the Senate and no further consideration given by other committees except by a two-thirds (2/3) vote of those Senators present while sitting. - (2) If a committee reports a bill favorably with committee substitute or with any amendment which substantially amends the bill, the President may change or correct the reference of the reported bill.
-Notice shall be given to the Secretary and the introducer of the bill.
+(1) When a bill receives more than one (1) reference, it shall be considered by each committee separately in the order in which the references are made.
+However, if any committee to which the bill is referred makes an unfavorable report on said bill, that report shall be filed with the Senate and no further consideration given by other committees except by a two-thirds (2/3) vote of those Senators present while sitting.

+(2) If a committee reports a bill favorably with committee substitute or with any amendment that substantially amends the bill, the President may change or correct the reference of the reported bill within seven (7) days after the filing of the report.
+Notice of a reference change shall be given to the Secretary and the introducer of the bill.